docker/docs/datacenter/ucp/2.0/guides/access-ucp/index.md

 ---
+description: Learn how to access Docker Universal Control Plane from the web browser.
+keywords: docker, ucp, web, administration
 title: Web-based access
-description: Learn how to access Docker Universal Control Plane from the web browser.
-keywords:
-- docker, ucp, web, administration
 ---

 Docker Universal Control Plane allows you to manage your cluster in a visual